-Go for better paying surveys whenever possible: You can choose to take on whatever survey that comes your way, whenever time allows, but that means you have no control on how you can maximize your earning.
-Instead, be selective and choose surveys with more handsome payout.
+Go for better-paying surveys whenever possible: You can choose to take on whatever survey that comes your way, whenever time allows, but that means you have no control over how you can maximize your earning.
+Instead, be selective and choose surveys with a more handsome payout.

 The choice should be obvious; you can take the survey that pays pathetically or one that comes with more generous payout, given that time to commit is about the same.